Skip to content

 DEKompression der Morbidität

-Compression of morbidity is a concept introduced by James Fries in 1980 describing a scenario in which the onset of chronic disease and disability is postponed faster than the increase in lifespan, so that severe illness is concentrated into a shorter period at the end of life.
-It is a guiding goal of geroscience and healthspan-oriented medicine.
-Empirical evidence is mixed: in some populations morbidity has compressed, in others it has expanded as lifespan rose.
+Compression of morbidity is a concept introduced by James Fries in 1980.
+It describes a scenario where the onset of chronic disease and disability is pushed back faster than lifespan grows.
+So your serious illness gets squeezed into a shorter period at the very end of life.
+It is a guiding goal of geroscience and healthspan-focused medicine.
+But the empirical evidence is mixed.
+In some populations, morbidity has compressed; in others, it has expanded as lifespan rose.

 Sources